 Muscle Mass, Strength and Longevity

-When optimizing our health and longevity, prioritizing muscle mass and muscle strength are critically important considerations.
-Our muscle mass, and
+When optimizing our health and longevity, prioritizing muscle mass and muscle strength is a critically important consideration.
+Our muscle mass and

 Insulin Resistance: Are You One Of The 50% Of People Who Have It ?